cudmore/bImPy/readme.md

 ## bImPy

-**bImPy**, pronounced bimpee, is a collection of tools to manipulate images in Python.
-A primary use is to convert folders of proprietary image files to Tiff while extracting acquisition parameters for each file.
+**bImPy** is a multi-dimensional image viewer and annotation tool built with Python.
+It started as a collection of tools to convert proprietary image files to Tiff and extracting acquisition parameters.
+But now it has become a graphical user interface for visualizing and editing annotations on top of imaging datasets.

-Right now (As of June 2018) this is primarily for Olympus OIR files.
+**bImPy** should be pronounced 'bimpee' but you can call it whatever you want.

+## Disclaimer

+We are developing bimpy in the open but the project is still in an early alpha stage, and there will be **breaking changes** with each release.
+Please follow along as we develop this exciting new software and feel free to try it out and contribute ideas and code.

 This makes heavy use of [Python bio-formats][python-bio-formats] which in itself is excellent and is used by [Fiji][fiji].
 Regretably, bio-formats requires [javabridge][javabridge].
 If you run into problems it is probably due to your Java installation.